Achievable logo

 Achievable blue logo on white background

 As college admissions continue to change, students and families are exploring more options for standardized testing.
 One exam that is gaining popularity is the Classic Learning Test (CLT).
-Known for its emphasis on classical education, shorter length, and quick score turnaround times, the CLT can be a valid alternative to the SAT and ACT for many students.
+Known for its emphasis on classical education, shorter length, and quick score turnaround times for school-based tests, the CLT can be a valid alternative to the SAT and ACT for many students.
 Let’s break down what the CLT is, how the scoring works, when you’ll get your results, and what your score means in the context of college admissions.

 Girl sitting on stairs working on laptop